kilgaloon/leprechaun/README.md

 File is located in recipes directory which can be specified in `configs.ini` configurational file.

-By definition there are 2 types of recipes, the ones that can be scheduled and the others that can be hooked, they are similiar regarding steps but have some difference in definition
+By definition there are 3 types of recipes, the ones that can be scheduled, the others that can be hooked and last ones that use cron pattern for scheduling jobs, they are similiar regarding steps but have some difference in definition

 First we will talk about scheduled recipes and they are defined like this: